Become a Volunteer

 Cub Scout leaders support the family.
 They take an active part in helping to strengthen families and their scouts by providing a fun-filled, worthwhile program that teaches values.

-Roles: Cubmasters, Den Leaders, Webelos Leaders, and Assistants
+Roles: Cubmasters, Den and Webelos Leaders (and Assistants)

 Scouts BSA